What to do in Kauai? Plan an amazing 7-day itinerary. We share our Kauai itinerary and what to do in Kauai in 7 days.

 Where to Stay in Kauai?

-As I researched the best area to stay in Kauai, I immediately fell in love with the description of the North Shore – lush valleys, waterfalls, sandy beaches, tropical jungles… Doesn’t it sound like paradise?
+As we researched the best area to stay in Kauai, we immediately fell in love with the description of the North Shore – lush valleys, waterfalls, sandy beaches, tropical jungles… Doesn’t it sound like paradise?
 The area of Princeville made it to the top of our options.

 And, if you think Kauai is out of your reach, think again.
 Airbnb may be a great option to consider to make that Hawaii trip come true on a budget.
 If you’re traveling as a family, you may even find a condo with a kitchen.